 Depending on where you live, you may have several possible bases from which you could fly.

 We also considered JB McGuire-Dix-Lakehurst as an option.
 They have many flights to Europe, and it’s fairly easy to fly Space-A from Andrews or Dover to McGuire.

 If you don’t live close to a base with an air terminal that has regular flights to your target destinations, consider how you could easily get to an area of the country (such as DC) with several nearby bases.
 Or make your way to a base that has frequent Space-A flights, even if they aren’t to the place you want to go.

-Flights within the continental United States (CONUS) are usually less competitive than overseas flights, so chances are good that you can hop to one of the major hubs.
+Flights within the contiguous United States (CONUS) are usually less competitive than overseas flights, so chances are good that you can hop to one of the major hubs.